Run the pilot.

 "The auditor will ask why we missed it.
 I need evidence, not a screenshot."

 Twin-3 returns a SHA-256 sealed evidence pack.
 Procurement IT runs the hash check in ten seconds.
 The board sees what was seen, when, and why.
-The vendor dashboard does not survive a serious review.
-The sealed pack does.
+A dashboard screenshot isn't procurement evidence — a sealed pack with full chain-of-custody is.

 04Ops Excellence